 SB552: Bill Hearings & Public Record

-• Summary: SB 552 is a multi-faceted bill that limits access for trans folks in public restrooms, in sports settings, and designates that “biological sex” must be the determining factor in prison placement.
+We define SB552 as an anti-trans bathroom & sports ban, as well as a prison segregation bill.
+SB552 is a multi-faceted bill that limits access for trans folks in public restrooms, in sports settings, and designates that “biological sex” must be the determining factor in prison placement.
 This bill sponsor defines “biological sex” like many of the other proposed bathroom and locker room bans this legislative season on a binary, despite the vast number of variations to biological sex that exist.
 This bill is another example of the state legislature attempting to police the movements of trans people in New Hampshire, despite two separate Governors vetoing three similar bills already.
-The original bill text can be read by clicking the bill number.
-The committee hearings & public record of the bill can be watched and reviews at the “Bill Hearings & Public Record” linked above.

 • Introduced to Senate on 01/07/26 and referred to Senate Judiciary Committee.